gunterhager/mz-800-emulator/README.md

 SHARP MZ-800 Emulator using Andre Weissflog's https://github.com/floooh/chips emulator infrastructure.

-The emulator doesn't come with ROMs included since I think they're still copyrighted material.
+**NOTE:** The emulator doesn't come with ROMs included since I think they're still copyrighted material.
+You need to provide your own copy of ROMs or use the emulator without.

-NOTE: This project has just been started, so don't expect anything useful yet.
+**NOTE:** This project has just been started, so don't expect anything useful yet.

 Build and run (exact versions of tools don't matter):